IDMNYU/DM2193SP2015/awesome-web-class/kabir_alvi/learning_log/css_and_js_quiz_1.md

 ## What are selectors *selecting*? from where?
 Selectors are selecting the HTML elements, from the HTML document
 ## Why is it so important to use `.classes` instead of `elements` or `#ids`?
 Reusability of styles
 ## List all of the parts of the box model.
-Content,Padding,Border,Margin
+Content,Padding,Border,Outline,Margin
 ## What are some examples of pseudo classes and pseudo elements? -- http://www.d.umn.edu/~lcarlson/csswork/selectors/pseudo_dif.html
 Pseudo element: p::first-line{}
 Pseudo class: p:hover{}
 ## Why are class names on the `<HTML>` tag useful?
-They identify elements with common traits/styles
+They identify elements with common traits/styles, cascading the elements

 ## Javascript Coding Examples